FACES for the Future Coalition

 Alicia Wood, Lead Coordinator

-Alicia Wood was born and raised in Seattle, WA but came to California in 2003 to attend Chapman University.
+Alicia Wood was born and raised in Seattle, WA, coming to California in 2003 to attend Chapman University.
 She majored in Sociology with an emphasis in Social Work.
-After college, Alicia worked at the Braille Institute in Anaheim running an after school program for blind and visually impaired children.
-After moving around Orange County and Long Beach for several years, she transferred to Braille Institute in San Diego where she worked until 2016.
-In June 2016, Alicia graduated from CSU Long Beach with her Master’s in Emergency Management and in June 2017, she got married and started working at Rady Children’s Hospital.
-She is currently working as the Lead Coordinator supporting the FACES for the Future and Medical Academy programs.
+After college, Alicia worked at the Braille Institute in Anaheim running an afterschool program for blind and visually impaired children, later transferring to Braille Institute in San Diego where she worked until 2016.
+In June 2016, Alicia graduated from CSU Long Beach with her Master’s in Emergency Management and the next year started working at Rady Children’s Hospital.
+She supports FACES for the Future and Medical Academy programs.

 Joycelin Chou, Program Coordinator – Crawford High School

-Joycelin is committed to community health and aspires to help achieve health equity.
-Her passion for public health stemmed from her undergraduate experience at the University of California, Irvine, where she earned a BA in Public Health Policy.
+Joycelin’s passion for public health began during her undergraduate experience at the University of California, Irvine, where she earned a BA in Public Health Policy.
 After working in the healthcare industry for several years, she attended San Diego State University and earned an MPH in Health Promotion and Behavioral Science.
-In her spare time, she enjoys visiting new places and trying new food.
+Joycelin is deeply committed to community health.

-Shadeh Rassoulkhani, Program Coordinator – Hoover High School
+Madeleine Moran, Alumni Coordinator & Program Coordinator – Crawford High School

 CONTACT